Freelink History, Family Crest & Coats of Arms

 The surname Freelink was first found in Hampshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Freelink family

-Another 249 words (18 lines of text) covering the years 1764 and 1836 are included under the topic Early Freelink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freelink research.
+Another 75 words (5 lines of text) covering the years 1764 and 1836 are included under the topic Early Freelink History in all our PDF Extended History products and printed products wherever possible.

 Freelink Spelling Variations

 Freelink has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Freelink have been found, including Freeland, Freeling, Frieland and others.

 Early Notables of the Freelink family (pre 1700)